 Prior to joining the firm, Ana-Claudia was an associate for a law firm based in New York, New York where she advised a variety of clients, primarily in the hospitality and restaurant industries, with regard to intellectual property enforcement, prosecution, and strategy.
 She also represented clients in both Federal and State court in complex commercial litigation matters.
 Previously, Ms. Roderick was an associate in the New York City office of an international law firm where she focused her practice on litigation.

 While attending law school, Ms. Roderick served as an intern in the Trial Division of the Office of the Attorney General for the Commonwealth of Massachusetts in Boston.
 She was also Assistant Managing Editor of the Harvard Civil Rights – Civil Liberties Law Review.

-Ms. Roderick was recognized in 2017 and the three years immediately preceding as a New York “Rising Star” in the area of General Litigation by Super Lawyers magazine.
+Ms. Roderick was recognized in 2018 and the four years immediately preceding as a New York “Rising Star” in the area of General Litigation by Super Lawyers magazine.
 Ms. Roderick is fluent in Spanish and has a basic knowledge of French.

 Harvard Law School, J.D.
 (2009)

 New York University, B.A., Comparative Literature and Philosophy (2004) magna cum laude, with honors